blackllama/seaside/README.md

 # Seaside

 This is a sample to showcase a simple way of deploying a dotnet core web application to AWS.
-With some simple scripts you can:

 - [x] Stand up the entire AWS stack using Terraform.
 - [x] Execute zero-downtime rolling deployments to AWS using codedeploy + ELB/ASG.